poppyseedDev/ai-governance/README.md

 TODO:
- - [ ] create a voting smart contract
+ - [ ] smart contracts that manage voting, proposal submission
- smart contracts that manage voting, proposal submission, and execution securely and transparently.
-Implement token-based voting mechanisms where stakeholders can use their tokens to vote on proposals, ensuring a democratic and inclusive governance process.
+ - [ ] Implement token-based voting mechanisms where stakeholders can use their tokens to vote on proposals
+ - [ ]